Reconciliation (United States Congress): Origins

-Due to growing concerns over deficits and presidential control of the budget process, many members of Congress sought to reform the congressional budgetary process in the early 1970s.
-Charles Schultze, a former Director of the Bureau of the Budget, suggested a new process in which Congress would exercise greater control of the budget process by setting overall spending targets.
+Because of growing concerns over deficits and presidential control of the budget process, many members of Congress sought to reform the congressional budgetary process in the early 1970s.
+Charles Schultze, a former director of the Bureau of the Budget, suggested a new process in which Congress would exercise greater control of the budget process by setting overall spending targets.
 Schultze proposed that Congress create a new type of legislation, the "final budget reconciliation bill," to ensure that the various budget-related bills passed by each congressional committee collectively fell within the overall spending targets passed by Congress.
 Schultze's ideas were adopted by Congress with the passage of the Congressional Budget Act of 1974, which established the reconciliation process, the Congressional Budget Office, and standing budget committees in the House and Senate.
 Under the original design of the Budget Act, reconciliation was expected to apply to revenue and spending within a single fiscal year.

 Although reconciliation was originally understood to be for the purpose of either reducing deficits or increasing surpluses, the language of the 1974 act refers only to "changes" in revenue and spending amounts, not specifically to increases or decreases.
-Former Parliamentarian of the Senate Robert Dove noted that in 1975 Senator Russell Long convinced the Parliamentarian to protect a tax cut bill.
+Former parliamentarian of the Senate Robert Dove noted that in 1975 Senator Russell Long convinced the parliamentarian to protect a tax cut bill.
 However, that bill was vetoed by President Gerald Ford.
 During the late 1970s, the process of reconciliation was largely ignored, in part because reconciliation could only be used during a brief window.
 In 1980, Congress amended the reconciliation process, allowing it to be used at the start of the budget process.
 Later that year, President Jimmy Carter signed the first budget bill passed using the reconciliation process; the bill contained about $8 billion in budget cuts.